-iptables mangle and NAT notes
+iptables mangle and NAT notes, etc.

 PREROUTING in nat table: DNAT, REDIRECT